 - Lion Jones (Google Research)

-- Aidan N. Gomez (University of Toronto, work partially done at Google Brain)
+- Aidan N. Gomez (University of Toronto, work partly carried out at Google Brain)

 - Illia Polosukhin (Independent, previous work at Google Research)

-These authors contributed significantly to the development of the Transformer model presented in this paper.
+These authors have made significant contributions to the development of the Transformer model presented in this paper.

 🔄 Bidirectional processing

-A standout feature of BERT is its bidirectional processing capability.
-While traditional models such as recurrent neural networks (RNNs) or Long Short-Term Memory (LSTM) networks only process text in one direction, BERT analyzes the context of a word in both directions.
-This allows the model to better capture subtle nuances of meaning and therefore make more accurate predictions.
+A key feature of BERT is its ability to process text bidirectionally.
+While traditional models such as recurrent neural networks (RNNs) or long short-term memory (LSTM) networks process text in only one direction, BERT analyzes the context of a word in both directions.
+This allows the model to better capture subtle nuances of meaning and thus make more accurate predictions.

 Another innovative aspect of BERT is the Masked Language Model (MLM) technique.
-It involves masking randomly selected words in a sentence and training the model to predict these words based on the surrounding context.
+Here, randomly selected words in a sentence are masked, and the model is trained to predict these words based on the surrounding context.
 This method forces BERT to develop a deep understanding of the context and meaning of each word in the sentence.

-BERT goes through a two-stage training process: pre-training and fine-tuning.
+BERT undergoes a two-stage training process: pre-training and fine-tuning.

 In pre-training, BERT is trained with large amounts of text to learn general language patterns.
-This includes Wikipedia texts and other extensive text corpora.
-In this phase, the model learns basic linguistic structures and contexts.
+This includes Wikipedia articles and other extensive text corpora.
+During this phase, the model learns basic linguistic structures and contexts.

-After pre-training, BERT is customized for specific NLP tasks, such as text classification or sentiment analysis.
-The model is trained with smaller, task-related data sets to optimize its performance for specific applications.
+After pre-training, BERT is adapted for specific NLP tasks, such as text classification or sentiment analysis.
+The model is trained with smaller, task-related datasets to optimize its performance for specific applications.

-BERT has proven to be extremely useful in numerous areas of natural language processing:
+BERT has proven extremely useful in numerous areas of natural language processing:

-Google uses BERT to better understand search queries and show more relevant results.
-This greatly improves the user experience.
+Google uses BERT to better understand search queries and display more relevant results.
+This significantly improves the user experience.

 Text classification